 Brian Duffy (email@example.com)

 Unless you are a professional sportsperson, or retired, then you have to fit training in around work.
 There are usually two options – early morning or late afternoons/evenings.
 My strong preference is early mornings but in the summer I occasionally head off into the Waitakere’s for a trail run, often finished under head torch, or perhaps a short cycle around the streets.
 Sometimes it is kayak fishing out around Bean Rock.
+I am not a gym person.
+I have wasted countless dollars on subscriptions, which I never used, and now I just use the outdoors, anywhere, anytime.
 Read More